FOREX-Dollar pauses as traders weigh Fed's dovish stance | Business

 The yen was broadly flat after the Bank of Japan widened its target band for the benchmark yield in a decision that was in line with market expectations.
 "There's no reason for dollar-yen to react to the latest results of the BOJ assessment because it's almost in line with what the media reported in advance," said Masafumi Yamamoto, chief currency strategist at Mizuho Securities.

 "For dollar-yen, U.S. Treasury yield change is a much more important driver than the JGB yield change."
-In the cryptocurrency market, bitcoin traded at around $58,000 after briefly topping $60,000 again overnight.
+In the cryptocurrency market, bitcoin traded at around $59,000 after briefly topping $60,000 again the previous day.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)